defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 - content designers, managers and strategists
 - product managers and business analysts working with users

-## Get involved

-There are a few easy ways to be part of the UCD community.

-### Community calls
+## Community calls

 Join the UCD community calls held every 2 weeks on alternate Tuesdays and Thursdays.

 Calls are 45 minutes.
 We discuss things like accessibility, tools available in Defence and cross-government collaboration.

+To join, send an email to: [ucd@digital.mod.uk](mailto:ucd@digital.mod.uk).

 {{ component('inset-text', {
   html: 'You must only share and discuss OFFICIAL data. <a href="/security-classifications/">Find out about security classifications</a>.'
 }) }}

-We work under [the Chatham House Rule](https://www.chathamhouse.org/about-us/chatham-house-rule?gclid=CjwKCAjwkYGVBhArEiwA4sZLuK5u_XCJRH7ClZyiXlhtQLMleAKX6CZ3Ka8cuQ1hr70AfK95tVehOhoCP5wQAvD_BwE), creating a safe space for you to share your work and any challenges.

-To join, send an email to: [ucd@digital.mod.uk](mailto:ucd@digital.mod.uk).

-### Slack channels
+## Slack channels

 Slack is a messaging service used by the Defence community.
-It can be downloaded as an app or used in your web browser.

-{{ component('inset-text', {
-  html: 'On a MODNET device, you can use Slack in your web browser.'
+On a MODNET device, you can use Slack in your web browser.
-}) }}

-#### Defence Digital Service Slack
+### Defence Digital Service Slack

-This is the place to ask quick questions about designing or writing for people in Defence.
+This is the place to ask quick questions about user-centred design in Defence.

 If you have a digital.mod.uk email address you can: